afpineda/OpenSourceSimWheelESP32/doc/firmware/FirmwareArchitecture_en.md

 ## About auto power off

 In a battery-operated system, when there is no bluetooth connection, the systems goes to advertising.
 If no connection is made in a certain time lapse, the system goes to deep sleep or power off.

+## About connectivity

+The firmware relies in the [HID](https://en.wikipedia.org/wiki/Human_interface_device) standard to provide connectivy.
+The device will appear as a [Gamepad](https://en.wikipedia.org/wiki/Gamepad) to the hosting computer.
+The *hidImplementation* namespace is in charge of that.
+However, this project provides several alternate implementations:

+- *hidImplementation_NimBLE.cpp*: BLE using the [NimBLE stack](https://mynewt.apache.org/latest/network/).
+Requires an additional Arduino [library](https://www.arduino.cc/reference/en/libraries/nimble-arduino/).
+- *hidImplementation_ESPBLE.cpp*: BLE using the native ESP-Arduino stack.
+Does not require additional libraries, but it takes way more flash memory than *NimBLE*.
+- *hidImplementation_USB.cpp*: wired USB implementation.